10 Common Yet UNSAFE Things That Parents Should Stop Doing. I Was Guilty Of Some Of These Too 😔

 styleathome.com

 Believe it or not, your home can be one of the biggest threats to your child’s safety.
-Child safety experts agree that baby proofing your home gives your baby a safe environment to play and explore while preventing potential serious injuries.
+Child safety experts agree that baby-proofing your home gives your baby a safe environment to play and explore while preventing potentially serious injuries.

 “Experts say that children between the ages of 1 and 4 are more likely to be killed by fire, burns, drowning, choking, poisoning, or falls than by a stranger’s violence … About 2.3 million children are accidentally injured every year and more than 2,500 are killed, according to the U.S. Centers for Disease Control and Prevention.”
 Source: BabyCenter.com